Max-Affine Spline Insights Into Deep Network Pruning: Deep Networks Partition, Decision Boundary and Pruning Work Hand-In-Hand

 Early-Bird (EB) tickets \citep{you2020drawing} provides a method to draw winning ticket sub-networks from a large model very early during training (10\% $\sim$ 20\% of the total number of training epochs).
-The EB drawn is based on an a priori designed pruning strategy and compares how different (in terms of which units/channels are removed) are the hypothetical pruned models through the training steps; this method outperforms SOTA methods \citep{frankle2019lottery,liu2017learning}.
-The main limitation of EB lies in the need to define a priori a pruning technique (itself depending on various hyper-parameters).
-Based on the spline formulation, we formulate a novel EB method that does not rely on an external technique and only considers the evolution of the DN input space partition during training.
+The EB drawn is based on an a priori designed pruning strategy and hyperparameters and compares how different (in terms of which nodes/channels are removed) are the hypothetical pruned models through the training steps; this method outperforms SOTA methods \citep{frankle2019lottery,liu2017learning}.
+The main limitation of EB lies in the need to define a priori a pruning technique (itself depending on various hyperparameters).
+Based on the spline formulation, we formulate \textbf{a novel EB method} that does not rely on an external technique and \textbf{only considers the evolution of the DN input space partition during training}.

-\textbf{Early-Bird in the Spline Trajectory.} First, we demonstrate that there exists an EB phenomenon when viewing the DN input space partition, which should follow naturally as the DN weights and the DN input space partition are tied.
-We visualize DN partition's evolution at different training stages in Fig. \ref{fig:spline_EB} (a) and (b), under the same settings as Sec. \ref{sec:spline_for_pruning}.
+\textbf{Early-bird in the spline trajectory.} First, we demonstrate that there exists an EB phenomenon when viewing the DN input space partition, which should follow naturally as the DN weights and the DN input space partition are tied.
+We visualize DN partition's evolution at different training stages in Fig. \ref{fig:spline_trajectory} (a) and (b), under the same settings as Sec. \ref{sec:spline_for_pruning}.
 From this, we clearly see that the partition quickly adapts to the task and data at hand, and then is only slightly refined through the remaining training epochs.
 This fast convergence comes as early as the 2000-th iteration (w.r.t.
 10000 iterations for FCNets) and the 30-th epoch (w.r.t.
 160 epochs for ConvNets).
 Additionally, we observe that the contribution of the first layers in the input space partition becomes stable more rapidly than for deeper layers.
-We can thus leverage this early convergence to detect EB tickets by using a novel metric based on those subdivision lines to draw better EB tickets than \citep{you2020drawing}.
+We can thus leverage this early convergence to detect EB tickets with \textbf{a novel metric based on those subdivision lines} to draw more unified EB tickets than \citep{you2020drawing}.
+Moreover, EB tickets have been found to be \textit{universal} under different optimization and initialization methods, of which the experiments are provided in Appendix \ref{app:universal_EB} and \ref{app:eb_init}.